DavidStevensonVtex/Python-Tutorials/W3Schools/012-Python-Operators/README.md

 Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location:

 Operator	Description	Example
-* is 	Returns True if both variables are the same object	x is y
+* **is** 	Returns True if both variables are the same object	x is y
-* is not	Returns True if both variables are not the same object	x is not y
+* **is not**	Returns True if both variables are not the same object	x is not y

+### Python Membership Operators

+Membership operators are used to test if a sequence is presented in an object:

+Operator	Description	Example	Try it
+* **in** 	Returns True if a sequence with the specified value is present in the object	x in y
+* **not in**	Returns True if a sequence with the specified value is not present in the object